Ghini/server/docs/technical.rst

    this will output as many ``+`` as the objects it inserted, as many ``.`` as the objects it already found in place.  for species, a ``v`` is added if the related species is at lower rank.

+   the genus list in particular, that should be just a sequence of dots.  if it is not, it's because you're importing genera that were not created during the previous steps.  that's clearly not good and you should review your data.

+   the opposite goes for the species list: remember that with ghini reloaded fictive species are not any more needed.
+A dot tells you that the corresponding taxon was found in the database, at some higher rank.

    it is normal that importing accessions takes longer: for each object we are creating not only the accession but also the verificaiton object that